 top of page

 In naming my relations, I acknowledge and am accountable to the ancestral and familial gifts of knowledge and embodied practice that inform my systems of thought, ways of practice, and my identity as Métis/Halfbreed/Aabitaawikwe/Wisaakodewikwe.
-My family names are St.Onge/Lafrenière and Berger-Beaudoin.
-Two families that go back to the Drummond Island migration and who were part of the Halfbreed community that originally lived within the Mackinaw area.
+My family names are Vasseur, St.Onge, Lafrenière, and Berger-Beaudoin.
+Families that go back to the Drummond Island migration and who were part of the Halfbreed community that originally lived within the Mackinaw area.

-Veronica St. Onge’s sister, Madeleine St. Onge, born on Mackinac Island, moved westward with her husband, Antoine Lafrenière (Oliver Lafrenière’s brother), to Manitoba where their family played a significant role in the establishment of St. Leon, Manitoba alongside other Métis/Halfbreed families.
+Multiple children of Veronica St. Onge's sister, Madeleine St. Onge, and husband Antoine Lafrenière moved westward to Manitoba where the Lafrenière family played a significant role in the establishment of St. Leon, Manitoba alongside other Métis/Halfbreed families.
 Many of my cousins who are descendants of the children of Madeleine and Antoine continue to live in Manitoba to this day, honouring the cultural knowledge passed down to them through their families and asserting their inherent rights as Métis peoples.

 Naming my relations.